Nov 01, 2022

 Create truly omnichannel experiences.

 Mobile, print, web, social media, retailer sites, even newer channels like voice search and TikTok.
-All of these existing touchpoints, and those of tomorrow, are potential places where your customers could discover you.
-An extensive and flexible commerce platform is required to enable truly omnichannel experiences.
+All of these existing touchpoints, and those of tomorrow, are potential places where your customers could discover you, but showing up on these channels requires a strong technological foundation to syndicate product information and listings.
+Monolithic architectures are often too rigid to adapt quickly to these rapid market changes.

 Reduce operational costs.